 It won't help that marijuana use might be legal in the state where you lived or imbibed it; USCIS still considers this a federal crime.
 What's more, under the Trump Administration, USCIS updated its Policy Manual (Chapter 5) to assert that employment in the marijuana industry may constitute conduct that violates federal controlled substance laws.

 See Can You Be Deported for a Drug Crime? for more on this topic.

 If you have been a member of or advocate for the Communist Party or any similar totalitarian party, USCIS might refuse to grant your application for U.S. citizenship.
 U.S. immigration law requires citizenship applicants to show that they are attached to the principles of the U.S. Constitution and well-disposed to the nation's good order and happiness.
 (See I.N.A. § 316(a)).
 This includes the applicant's belief in representative democracy and the basic premise that any political change should be effected in an orderly way.

 See Can Communist or Other Totalitarian Party Members Become Naturalized U.S. Citizens? for more on this.

-These are the most common situations causing trouble for would-be naturalization applicants, but they're not the only ones.
+Above, we discussed the most common situations causing trouble for would-be naturalization applicants, but they're not the only ones.
 Nolo's book, Becoming a U.S. Citizen, contains more information on this issue.
-However, there's no substitute for a consultation with a U.S. immigration attorney to examine whether it's safe for you to apply, or to develop a strategy if you'll be taking a risk by applying.
+However, there's no substitute for a consultation with an experienced immigration attorney to examine whether it's safe for you to apply, or to develop a strategy if you'll be taking a risk by applying.